Ridley Township, Pennsylvania: Transportation

 As of 2022, there were 86.24 mi of public roads in Ridley Township, of which 13.93 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 72.31 mi were maintained by the township.

 Interstate 95 is the most prominent highway serving Ridley Township.
-It follows the Delaware Expressway on an east-west alignment across the southern portion of the township.
+It follows the Delaware Expressway on an east–west alignment across the southern portion of the township.
 Interstate 476 heads northwest from its terminus at I-95 across the southwestern portion of the township.
-U.S. Route 13 follows the Chester Pike along a southwest-northeast alignment across the southern portion of the township.
-Pennsylvania Route 291 follows Industrial Highway along a southwest-northeast alignment through the southeastern corner of the township.
-Finally, Pennsylvania Route 420 follows Kedron Avenue along a northwest-southeast alignment through the northeastern portion of the township.
+U.S. Route 13 follows the Chester Pike along a southwest–northeast alignment across the southern portion of the township.
+Pennsylvania Route 291 follows Industrial Highway along a southwest–northeast alignment through the southeastern corner of the township.
+Finally, Pennsylvania Route 420 follows Kedron Avenue along a northwest–southeast alignment through the northeastern portion of the township.

-SEPTA provides bus service to Ridley Township along City Bus Route 37, which runs between the Chester Transportation Center and South Philadelphia via the Philadelphia International Airport, Suburban Bus Route 113, which runs between Claymont, Delaware, and the 69th Street Transportation Center, and Suburban Bus Route 114, which runs between Wawa station and the Darby Transportation Center.
+SEPTA provides bus service to Ridley Township along City Bus Route 37, which runs between the Chester Transit Center and South Philadelphia via the Philadelphia International Airport, Suburban Bus Route 113, which runs between Claymont station in Claymont, Delaware, and the 69th Street Transportation Center, and Suburban Bus Route 114, which runs between Wawa Station and the Darby Transit Center.
 SEPTA Regional Rail's Media/Wawa Line briefly passes through the northern portion of the township while SEPTA Regional Rail's Wilmington/Newark Line that follows Amtrak's Northeast Corridor briefly passes through the southern portion of the township; however, the nearest train stations are in neighboring municipalities.